 I spend much of my photography time chasing the moon.
 Most of my trips factor in the moon’s phase and location—usually to catch a full or crescent moon rising or setting above a particular landmark, and often to photograph a landscape by moonlight (full moon) or starlight (no moon).
 But sometimes the moon catches me less than fully prepared, and I need to improvise….

 For some reason, the technology choices of others seem to be the source of profound angst to many (self appointed) online “experts.”
-Whether it’s vinyl vs. digital, Windows vs. OS X, Android vs. iOS, Nikon vs. Canon, mirrorless vs. SLR, nothing incites in-your-face rancor like someone else’s technology choice.
-While I’ve been quite content to remain on the sidelines during these pointless battles, I…
+Whether it’s vinyl vs. digital music, Windows vs. Mac OS, Android vs. iOS, Nikon vs. Canon vs. Sony, mirrorless vs. DSLR, nothing seems to incite in-your-face rancor like someone else’s technology choice.
+While I’ve been quite content to remain on the sidelines…

 Every once in a while we find ourselves at just the right place when Mother Nature delivers something special.
 When that happens, the best thing to do is stay calm and keep your head on a swivel.
 In January my Death Valley workshop group had one of those moments.
 We’d walked almost a mile to get out to dunes that hadn’t been trampled, then waited while…